Heun11/touchSliderJs/README.md

     [x] add opacity to manual mode
     [x] add non-linearity to manual mode
     [x] add support for multiple sliders
-    [] add circles to show slide count
+    [] add automatic move when dont touched for some time [] add circles to show slide count